QitOS gives you a stableDocumentation Index

 Preset-first

-This is the fastest path when you want a stable baseline or fast model-family switching.
-You start from:- family presets
+This is the fastest path when you want a stable baseline or quick model-family switching.
+You start from:- family presets (pre-configured defaults for a model family, covering protocol, transport, and tool delivery)

 gpt-oss, and Gemma 4 without rewriting the agent.